sendanor/nor-pg/README.md

 Lower level implementation of the query function.

 Returns a promise of the result of the query directly.
-No results are saved to result queue.
+No results are saved to the result queue.

 ```javascript
 var pg = new PostgreSQL('postgres://username:password@localhost/dbname');